 - Minor or emphasis in African American and Africana Studies (AAAS)

-- Emphases in AAAS and CRES
+- Graduate Certificate in CRES

 Expand your horizons with study abroad in more than 50 countries, service-learning trips overseas and internships around the globe.